restic/restic/doc/faq.rst

 If you are running a restic command and it is not working as you hoped it would, there is an easy way of checking how your shell interpreted the command you are trying to run.

-Here is an example of a mistake in a forget rule that results in the rule not working correctly.
+Here is an example of a mistake in a backup command that results in the command not working as expected.
-A user wants to run the following ``restic forget`` command
+A user wants to run the following ``restic backup`` command

 ::